 I Kings 18:31 And Elijah took twelve stones...

 Now, that's very interesting as well.
 Here we have the number of the tribes of the sons of Jacob again.
-You can't get away with this identity with Israel.
+You cannot get away from this identity with Israel.

 I Kings 18:31 ...according to the number of the tribes of the sons of Jacob, to whom the word of the LORD had come, saying, "Israel shall be your name."